TheChaoticor/bounding-box-generator/readme.md

 - torchvision
 - Pillow

-You can install the required libraries using pip:
+You can installi the required libraries using pip:

 ```bash
 pip install streamlit opencv-python numpy torch torchvision Pillow